Part III : Explaining metaphysics

 Beyond probabilities

 More generally, understanding the world means to find an interpretation of the world that reduces the entropy of the observations made there.
 In other words, to find an optimized compression format for the data of the observation.
 Such a definition of an optimized compression format, may either be mathematical or non-mathematical.
 Of course, compression formats usually implemented in computers are mathematical ones, but non-mathematical compression formats are conceivable too.
-For example, some people communicate with SMS in a very abreviated form, so that other people, eventually with some efforts, can "uncompress the message" (understand what the message means), but it would not be possible to make a program that would reliably uncompress such abreviation into the correct full words they are meaning.
+For example, some people communicate with SMS in a very abbreviated form, so that other people, eventually with some efforts, can "uncompress the message" (understand what the message means), but it would not be possible to make a program that would reliably uncompress such abbreviation into the correct full words they are meaning.

-I think that the world (particularly the concious behavior) is neither absolutely deterministic, but probability laws don't make absolute sense either.
+I think that the world (particularly the conscious behavior) is neither absolutely deterministic, but probability laws don't make absolute sense either.
 Instead, there is a sort of free will.
 What is free will ?
 Well, we don't know, and maybe we will never know, as there can't be a complete understanding of it.

 However, even when something is deeply beyond any possibility of complete understanding, does neither mean that it is absolutely wonderful, nor that it would escape all understanding.

-Rather, it can often happen that, in their free will, people commit many errors ; some miserable errors can be expectable, and some non-material causalities (such as, losing one's love or staying without love makes one depressed) can be uncurable.
+Rather, it can often happen that, in their free will, people commit many errors ; some miserable errors can be expectable, and some non-material causalities (such as, losing one's love or staying without love makes one depressed) can be incurable.

 But, if an understanding is not a mathematical one, then what can it be, and does it really make sense ?
 Well, this is a very hard question.
 And different people may have different sensibilities, so that they would have different distributions of a priori probabilities between worldviews.
 Indeed, inside an astronomically long list of "possible wordviews" that may be conceived, they can't be a priori equally likely: some can be seen as much more plausible than others, even before any observation.
 It all depends on the way you want to group them: if 1000 possibilities are "as likely as" a million others, does it mean that each of the first group is as likely as each of the second group (so that we have 1/1000 chance to be in the first group), or does it mean that we have 1/2 chance to be in either group ?
 These are different possible ways of compacting the information saying in which world we are.